karimarttila/karimarttila.github.io/_posts/2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos.md

 Using Terraform as an Infrastructure as Code tool you get synergy benefit you don’t get by using cloud providers’ native IaC tools: you can create infrastructure as code solutions in more than one public cloud using the same tool and therefore re-using your IaC knowledge— that’s why Terraform is my choice of tool when creating infrastructure as code in both AWS and Azure.

-*The writer has two AWS certifications and one Azure certification and is working in *[*Tieto Corporation*](https://www.tieto.com/)* in Application Services / Public Cloud team designing and implementing cloud native solutions.
+*The writer has two AWS certifications and one Azure certification and is working at [Tieto Corporation](https://www.tieto.com/) in Application Services / Public Cloud team designing and implementing cloud native solutions.
 If you are interested to start a new cloud native project in Finland you can contact me by sending me email to my corporate email or contact me via LinkedIn.*

 Kari Marttila

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>